jimhigson/oboe.js/writing/main/5_Implementation.md

 proxy is about 20 lines.
 Transparent enough to fool JSTD into thinking it is connecting directly to its server.

-The test pyramid concept \ref{testingPyramidFig} fits in well with the hiding that is provided.
-Under the testing pyramid only very high level behaviours are tested as ??? tests.
-While this is a lucky co-incidence, it is also an unavoidable restriction.
-Once compiled into a single source file, the individual components are hidden, callable only from withing their closure.
-Hence, it would not be possible to test the composed parts individually post-concatenation into a single javascript file, not even via a workarround for data hiding such as found in Java's reflection.
-Whereas in Java the protection is a means of protecting otherwise addressable resources, once a function is trapped inside a javascript closure without external exposure it is not just protected but, appearing in no namespaces, inherently unreferenceable.

 TDD fits well into an object pattern because the software is well composed into separate parts.
 The objects are almost tangible in their